nix-community/eask2nix/README.md

 ## 💾 Installation

-Easiest way to install this tool is install it with `npm`:
+The easiest way to install this tool is to install it with `npm`:

 ```sh
 $ npm install -g eask2nix
 ```

-Alternatively, you can install it from source:
+Alternatively, you can install it from the source:

 ```sh
 # clone it